-- (1) "Board" means the Employability to Careers Program Board created in Section 35A-14-201. - (2) "Education, employability training, and workforce placement program" means a program that meets the requirements described in Section \(\frac{35A-14-205}{63J-4-706}\). - (3) (a) "Eligible participant" means an individual who at the time of enrollment in an education, employability training, and workforce placement program: - (i) is between 18 and 50 years of age; - (ii) does not have a high school diploma or the equivalent; and - (iii) (A) is enrolled in a public assistance program; { or } - (B) is unemployed $\longleftrightarrow$ or - ({b}C) {"Eligible} meets the definition for low income for the county in which the eligible participant{" does not include an individual concurrently enrolled in a school, enrolled in an institution of higher education, or participating in a job training program, while participating in an education, employability training, and workforce placement program} resides as determined by the federal Department of Housing and Urban Development.
+- (1) "Board" means the Employability to Careers Program Board created in Section 35A-14-201. - (2) "Education, employability training, and workforce placement program" means a pay-for-success program that {meets the requirements described in Section 63J-4-706}helps adults earn a high school diploma and obtain a full-time job with benefits in a career path through integrated employability skills development. - (3) (a) "Eligible participant" means an individual who at the time of enrollment in an education, employability training, and workforce placement program: - (i) is between 18 and 50 years of age; - (ii) does not have a high school diploma or the equivalent; and

-- (4) "Eligible program provider" means an organization or group of organizations with the demonstrated capability of operating an education, employability training, and workforce placement program. - (5) "Employability programs and services" means programs that assist adults in developing job skills, attaining education, obtaining employment, increasing income, and realizing self-sufficiency. - ({5}6) "Employability skills" means technical, professional, and life skills that are necessary for success in the labor market, which may include verbal and written communication, time management, problem solving, professionalism, and teamwork. - (\{6\}\)7) "Intermediary" means a \{\tau\) nonprofit community foundation located in the state that establishes and manages charitable funds and that has the necessary experience to coordinate the funding and \{\tau\} management of a results-based contract and related program. - (8) "Multitiered system of supports" means a systemic, continuous improvement framework in which data-based problem solving and decision making is practiced for supporting participants. - ({17}9) "Performance outcome measure" means an education or workforce placement outcome for an eligible participant, including earning an accredited high school diploma, employment placement, {and } job retention, and wage increase, which results in a demonstrated benefit to the state through increased tax revenue or lower state expenditures for public assistance programs. - (8) "Resilience intervention" means providing employability training, resource integration, and navigation services to remove employability barriers to improve the ability of an individual to adapt to changing conditions and withstand and rapidly recover from disruption due to emergencies or crises. - † ({9}10) "Restricted account" means the Employability to Careers Program Restricted Account created in Section {35A-14-202}63J-4-703. - (10) 11) "Results-based contract" means a contract entered into between the board, an intermediary, and an eligible program provider that will result in repayment to the intermediary if certain performance outcome measures are achieved.
+- (iii) (A) is enrolled in a public assistance program; or - (B) is unemployed \{; or\}. - (C) meets the definition for low income for the county in which the eligible participant resides as determined by the federal Department of Housing and Urban Development. - (4) "Eligible program provider" means an organization or group of organizations with the demonstrated capability of operating an education, employability training, and workforce placement program. - (5) "Employability programs and services" means programs that assist adults in developing job skills, attaining education, obtaining employment, increasing income, and realizing self-sufficiency. - (6) "Employability skills" means technical, professional, and life skills that are necessary for success in the labor market, which may include verbal and written communication, time management, problem solving, professionalism, and teamwork. - (7) "{Intermediary}Fiscal intermediary" means a nonprofit community foundation located in the state that establishes and manages charitable funds and that has the necessary experience to coordinate the funding and management of a results-based contract and related program. - (8) "Multitiered system of supports" means a systemic, continuous improvement framework in which data-based problem solving and decision making is practiced for supporting participants. - (9) "Performance outcome measure" means an education or workforce placement outcome for an eligible participant, including earning an accredited high school diploma, employment placement, job retention, and wage {increase} advancement within a career path, which results in a demonstrated benefit to the state through increased tax revenue or lower state expenditures for public assistance programs. - (10) "Programmatic intermediary" means a nonprofit entity or academic institution that has the necessary experience in results-based financing and evidence-based policy to: - (a) validate a feasibility analysis of an eligible program provider; - (b) structure the terms and conditions of results-based contracts by developing cost-benefit financial models, performance outcome measures, payment schedules, and performance thresholds; and